artur-ciocanu/launch.en/help/extension-dev/overview.md

 As an example, an extension could provide a "viewport contains" condition type wherein the user could specify a CSS selector.
 When the condition is evaluated on the client's website, the extension would be able to find elements matching the CSS selector and return whether any of them are contained within the user's viewport.

-Condition types typically consist of (1) a view shown within the tags workspace that allows users to modify settings for the condition and (2) a library module emitted within the tag runtime library to interpret the settings and evaluate a condition.
+Condition types typically consist of (1) a view shown within the Data Collection UI that allows users to modify settings for the condition and (2) a library module emitted within the tag runtime library to interpret the settings and evaluate a condition.

 [Learn more](./web/condition-types.md)